 Dr. Paul G. White

-After completing his Bachelor of Music at Appalachian State University he went on to graduate school at The University of Texas at Austin where he began to study more specifically jazz saxophone and composition.
-In 1999 he finished his Masters of Music in composition and moved into the doctoral program at UT Austin, completed in 2003.
+After obtaining his Bachelor of Music degree at Appalachian State University, he pursued further education at The University of Texas at Austin, where his focus shifted towards the study of jazz saxophone and composition.
+In 1999, he successfully completed his Masters of Music in composition and proceeded to enroll in the doctoral program at UT Austin, successfully graduating in 2003.

-During his residency at both universities, Dr. White studied with a variety of composition and performance instructors including Dan Welcher, Rick Lawn, Rick Margitza, William Gora and Donald Grantham.
-Dr. White has performed with and has had the privilege of writing for many local and national musicians such as Phil Woods, Michael Brecker, Joshua Redman, Jim McNeely, Ernie Watts, Areatha Franklin, Dick Oats, Peter Erskine, Butch Miles, Frank Mantooth, Wayne Newton, Bob Newhart and many others.
+Throughout his academic journey at both institutions, Dr. White had the privilege of learning from a diverse array of composition and performance mentors, including Dan Welcher, Rick Lawn, Rick Margitza, William Gora, and Donald Grantham.
+Notably, Dr. White has had the honor of performing alongside and creating music for numerous esteemed musicians, both locally and nationally.
+His collaborations have included luminaries such as Phil Woods, Michael Brecker, Joshua Redman, Jim McNeely, Ernie Watts, Aretha Franklin, Dick Oats, Peter Erskine, Butch Miles, Frank Mantooth, Wayne Newton, Bob Newhart, and many more.

-Dr. White has played with various groups of varied styles of music all over the world and is the founding member of The Paul White Quintet, a contemporary jazz quintet that has performed in many different venues throughout the country including several annual jazz festivals.
+Dr. White's musical journey has taken him around the world, performing with diverse groups representing a wide spectrum of musical styles.
+He is notably the founding member of The Paul White Quintet, a contemporary jazz ensemble that has graced stages across the nation, including various annual jazz festivals.

-In 2008 Dr. White was awarded the position of Baritone Saxophonist with The US Army Field Bands Jazz Ambassadors.
-As a member of the Jazz Ambassadors he played concerts across the United States for hundreds of thousands of people each year.
-Dr. White performed on The Colbert Report and was part of the Kennedy Center Honors dedication to Dave Bruebeck.
+In 2008, Dr. White was awarded the role of Baritone Saxophonist with The US Army Field Bands Jazz Ambassadors.
+As a member of this ensemble, he delivered captivating concerts to audiences numbering in the millions across the United States.
+Notably, Dr. White had the honor of performing on The Colbert Report, The Toronto Jazz Festival, The 2023 Macy’s 4th Of July Fireworks Celebration and participated in the Kennedy Center Honors tribute to Dave Brubeck.

-Dr. White continues to compose and perform with local ensembles in the Washington D.C./Baltimore area travels across the country giving concerts and clinics.
+Today, Dr. White continues to be an active force in the world of music.
+He dedicates his talents to composing and performing with local ensembles in the vibrant Washington D.C./Baltimore region while also touring across the nation to deliver captivating concerts and insightful clinics.